pepijn/native-app-studio-hangman/README.md

 #### Models

 The models have been built by using a test-driven development workflow.
 Please check out the tests (`HangmanTests/*.swift`) to get a better understanding of the code.
-The chronological order of implementation is as follows:
+The ascending chronological order of implementation is as follows:

 1. `Guess`
 2. `Engine`